 The best thing about planning your gap year is that it’s all down to you!
-You could travel around the world or stick to one continent, stay close or go further afield - and with our volunteering placements you could lend a hand on one of our projects from 1-12 weeks.
+You could travel around the world or stick to one continent, stay close or go further afield - and with our volunteer abroad placements you could lend a hand on one of our projects from 1-12 weeks.

 Best Place to Start?

 To make sure your journey gets off the ground, you’ll need to come up with an initial budget.
 We’d advise that you make this figure as realistic as possible; consider where you’re going, how far you’re travelling and how long you want to be away for.
 Living costs vary drastically per country and whilst you’re volunteering with us you’ll have your accommodation (and some food) already paid for, so that’s something to consider too.